PaperPrototype/Intro-Coding-and-Computers/01 - Jumpy Game/Lecture/english.md

 Make a new Repl and select "PyGame".
 Name it "Pygame".

-Now we recommend you change your codes layout to be "stacked", so that it looks like the following.

-![] TODO

 We need to get access to the "PyGame" framework in our code.

 (add the following code)